Zyko0/please/README.md

 Flags:
 - `--debug`: Outputs extra information about the linking process
-- `--mode`: Defines the level of glitchness (NONE,DEFAULT,MEDIUM,UNSAFE)
+- `--mode`: Defines the level of glitchness (none,default,medium,unsafe)

 ## Examples